linwiz/nobuttonmusicplayer/README.md

 Features:
 ======
 * Always on: When you power on the raspberry, it will boot up and start the python script and start playing music
-* Easy music deployment: When you plug in a USB thumb drive with a special name/label, the Raspberry will stop playing, mount the thumb drive, copies the new music, rebuilds the playlist and – after unplugging the thumb drive – starts playing music automatically
+* Easy music deployment: When you plug in a USB thumb drive with a special name/label, the Raspberry will stop playing, removes all old music, mount the thumb drive, copies the new music, rebuilds the playlist and – after unplugging the thumb drive – starts playing music automatically
-* To remove music from the Raspberry Pi simply rename the file on the USB drive, 'music1.mp3' should become 'music1.mp3.trash'.
-The next time you plug the USB drive in to the Raspberry Pi the files music1.mp3 and music1.mp3.trash will be deleted.

 Instructions